-We walked round to the Kuapa Kokoo co-operative office and set off for our next community, after about 1.5 hours driving we turned off onto a red dusty track and waved to passing people who carried all sorts of things to and from the market houses with drying mats outside covered in cocoa.
+We walked round to the Kuapa Kokoo co-operative office and set off for our next community visit, after about 1.5 hours driving we turned off onto a red dusty track, we waved to passing people who carried all sorts of things to and from the fields to the market, small houses with drying mats outside covered in cocoa.

 The corn mill project was commissioned on Thursday, July 15 2010 at an estimated cost of GH¢ 5,900.